 Speaking of brunch feasting, the food at Dovecote is far outside of typical brunch fare in the best possible way.
 The fine herb omelet is creamy, light, and addictive, and the vanilla crème brulee is great for dessert.

-The brunch buffet is served Saturdays and Sundays from 11am-4pm.
+The brunch buffet is served Sundays from 10am-5pm.

 7. The Stubborn Mule

 We already love The Stubborn Mule in Thornton Park for happy hour and dinner, so brunch is just the icing on the cake.
 True to Thornton Park style, this restaurant has an awesome and spacious outdoor patio, although the stylized interior is just as inviting.
 Bottomless mimosas are offered for $10 in addition to $5 Bloody Marys, red or peach sangria, and the mule of the day.
 I highly recommend trying at least one Moscow mule while you’re there; it’s what they’re known for!

 The brunch menu is full of hearty options ranging from French toast to steak & eggs.
 The sticky pork belly appetizer isn’t a brunch exclusive, but it’s a must-try.

 Brunch is served Saturdays and Sundays from 11am-2:30pm.

 The area of International Drive that Pointe Orlando and I-Drive 360 call home has become a go-to walkable hub for dining, shopping, live music, and activity enjoyable for locals and tourists.
 Amid the dining options is Tapa Toro, known for their delicious paella and live flamenco dancing performances.
 On Sundays, you can enjoy the live entertainment while feasting on a special brunch menu.
 Take your pick of unlimited mimosas and sangria (classic and white) for $15.